-- 1. Attendance, participation in class activities, exercises, active engagement in class discussions and any online discussions assigned.
-To fully participate turn off your phones. - 2.
+- I. Attendance, participation in class on-line activities, exercises, active engagement in class discussions and any online discussions and group work assigned. - 2.
 Innovation, ambition and determination in studio work as demonstrated in class projects and assignments.
-Grades for studio assignments are based on 3 categories: creativity, conceptual development, and technical execution.
+Grades for studio assignments are based on: creativity, conceptual development, technical execution and effort.
 Read each assignment's objectives carefully, since grading is based on achievement of the objectives. - 3.
 A demonstrated understanding of relevant issues and theoretical concerns introduced in the class, and the ability to integrate them successfully into studio work and written assignments.

 Assessment of student progress is an on-going process based on the evaluation of work presented during class as well as contribution to the class discussions and group activities.
 Students are required to complete all readings and assignments.
 Attendance and participation in class discussions and critiques are required components.
+Assignment and exercise details will be available on OWL.
 The final grade will be weighted as follows: